PsychTechApS/flutter_menu/README.md

 - [x] Keyboard shortcuts for menu items
 - [ ] Context menu (right click) for screen and widgets
 - [ ] Master, detail views (Left pane, right pane)
+- [ ] Flexible pane sized for user to change in ui
 - [ ] More panes (drawer, 4th pane)
 - [ ] Extra topbar to be used as toolbar or information bar
 - [ ] Fullscreen dialogs